Shoplifting 4 Jesus

 Shoplifting 4 Jesus is the ninth studio album by British acid-house band, Alabama 3.
 It was released on 7 November 2011 through Hostage Music Ltd and featured no singles.
 It was released in the same year as the band's acoustic album, There Will Be Peace...

+Dan Lucas of Drowned in Sound rated it a 7 out of 10.

 Recording and touring

 The album was recorded at Jamm Studios, Brixton, in the summer of 2011.
 Larry Love teamed up with Seggs "Ruts D.C. and uber producer Wizard who replaced Peers Marsh.
 Larry describes the album as a mixture of provocation, thievery and digital deviance.
 Marsh (52) left the band in late 2010 for unknown reasons.